bradleyjay/datadog_test/datadog/answers.md

     mysql> FLUSH PRIVILEGES;
     sudo service mysql restart

-Then, ```mysqladmin -u vagrant version``` correctly outputs the version, indicating that our MySQL service is up, running, and user accessible. ```mysql -u vagrant``` can now get us to the MySQL monitor to interact with our MySQL service as necessary.
+Then, ```mysqladmin -u vagrant version``` correctly outputs the version, indicating that the MySQL service is up, running, and user accessible. ```mysql -u vagrant``` then correctly got me to the MySQL monitor to interact with the MySQL service as necessary.

 ##### Step 2a: Install the Corresponding Integration for that Database (MySQL) - Preparing MySQL

 From the [MySQL Integration Documentation](https://docs.datadoghq.com/integrations/mysql/), MySQL integration comes with the Datadog Agent installation.
 For configuration, ```conf.d/mysql.d/conf.yaml``` must be edited in the Agent's [configuration directory](https://docs.datadoghq.com/agent/faq/agent-configuration-files/#agent-configuration-directory), which for Linux is ```/etc/datadog-agent/conf.d/```.

-Before doing that, the SQL must be prepared by creating a user for Datadog (in actual documentation, I would of course **never** list the password, as I've done here).
-These commands use @'localhost', which will work for our single host proof of concept:
+Before doing that, the SQL server must be prepared by creating a user for Datadog (in actual documentation, I would of course **never** list the password, as I've done here).
+These commands use @'localhost', which will work for the single host proof of concept:

     vagrant@ubuntu-xenial:/etc/datadog-agent/conf.d$ sudo mysql -u root
     mysql> CREATE USER 'datadog'@'localhost' IDENTIFIED BY 'datadog';